ezrantn/ezrantn.github.io/content/_index.md

 +++
 +++

-Software Engineer based in Jakarta, Indonesia with areas of research in distributed systems, cloud computing, and eBPF.
+A Software Engineer based in Jakarta, Indonesia, specializing in research areas such as distributed systems, performance computing, and eBPF.